HobbyChop/Moody-DS/readme.md

 **Play**

 * A touch keyboard right on the screen, so you can perform by hand.
-* Three voice polyphony, so chords and overlapping notes ring out together, played from a MIDI keyboard or stacked up by the sequencer and arpeggiator.
+* 32Khz, two voice polyphony, so chords and overlapping notes ring out together, played from a MIDI keyboard or stacked up by the sequencer and arpeggiator.

 **Shape**